sandeep2297/car-simulation-ui/README.md

 2. Node JS v15+.

 There are two projects
-1. Car Simulation - Java Project
+1. car-simulation-backend - Java Project
 2. car-simulation-ui - Angular Project

 In order to run the Car Simulation Java application